clementroure/NFT-Domains-Aggregator/README.md

 Try it now: https://e2vh6kl.web.app

-Also check the 'Table' version of this project: https://github.com/clementroure/nft_domains_aggregator_prototype
+Also check the 'Table' version of this project + the backend: https://github.com/clementroure/nft_domains_aggregator_prototype